High Achievers Title Graphic

 • Processes and synthesizes information quickly

-• Makes connections within and between systems when others see information as unconnected
+• Makes connections among information and systems that others view as unconnected

 • Tendency to think several layers deeper than the surface of a conversation